centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 You should see a message that says: **Empty environment created at prefix: /home4/courseNN/miniforge3/envs/test-env**

-In order to use an environment we need to **activate** it, slightly confusingly althouhg we use mamba to create and install things, we use conda to activate and deactivate environments.
+In order to use an environment we need to **activate** it, slightly confusingly although we use mamba to create and install things, we use conda to activate and deactivate environments.
 Activating an environment modifies your PATH so that executables inside that environment are found before system-wide software.:

 ```
 conda activate test-env